Dwight-Englewood/0207-Velocity-Vortex/pdfs/README.md

-Some pdfs with possibly useful resources
+Contains pdfs related to programming

-More are located in ftc_app_master/doc/tutorial
+More are located in ftc_app/doc/tutorial